 Most of your vendors keep normal business hours and you will have to make time for them during the day or take days off from work to get all your planning done.

-If not, you need a planner who will keep the trains running on time for you during the planning and on the big day.
+If not, you need a planner who will keep the trains running on time during the planning phase and on the big day.

 Planning a wedding takes a crazy amount of detail-oriented organization, from the invitations to the seating charts.
 Not to mention schedules, contracts, and everything else that comes with the main event.

-If not, you could lose vendors and thousands of dollars by not getting all your payments and numbers information submitted by deadline.
+If not, you could lose vendors and thousands of dollars by not getting all of your payments, numbers, and information submitted by the deadline.

-When one partner is totally immersed and the other one actually resents the time being spent, it can cause some pre-marital rifts that are totally avoidable if you hire somebody else to do the heavy lifting.
+When one partner is totally immersed on a project and the other one actually resents the time being spent on those tasks, it can cause some pre-marital rifts that are totally avoidable if you hire someone else to do the heavy lifting.

-If you don't understand how to read a catering contract or a hotel's banquet event order, and you're not sure who you're supposed to tip, you need to hire somebody who gets it to make life easier.
+If you don't understand how to read a catering contract or a hotel's banquet event order and you're not sure who you're supposed to tip, you need to hire someone who gets it to make your life easier.

-She can't be in the wedding party because she's the one sending everybody down the aisle in the right order, and checking the cake and the flowers.
-If you don't have a friend who can go through the planning process with you enough to be the ringmaster on your wedding day, you should consider hiring a wedding planner.
+They can't be in the wedding party because they will be the ones sending everybody down the aisle in the right order and checking the cake and flowers.
+If you don't have a friend who can go through the planning process with you enough to be the ringmaster on your wedding day, you should consider hiring a pro.